Tracking Vendor Performance & Quality Over Time

 • Expect meaningful ROI: Standardised evaluations can deliver 15–20% OpEx reduction and faster service.

-Why ongoing tracking is critical for vendor management and property maintenance
+Why does ongoing vendor tracking matter for property operations?

 Vendor performance directly impacts your bottom line.
 When you track and optimise performance, you improve service quality and the financial trajectory of your assets.
 Reducing operating expenses flows through to NOI, and asset value is a function of NOI and cap rate.
 In other words, expense discipline compounds into valuation benefits.